What is Wi-Fi calling?

 Not sure what Wi-Fi calling is or how it works?
 Here’s the Confused.com guide to everything you need to know about Wi-Fi calling, including how to switch it on.

-If you’re somewhere with no signal, like an underground train station, but you are connected to Wi-Fi, you can still make calls and send texts.
+If you’re somewhere with no signal, like some underground train stations, but you're connected to Wi-Fi, you can still make calls and send texts.

 If you’re not sure what 4G or 5G is, check out our 5G guide.

-When you have Wi-Fi calling switched on, your device will automatically find the strongest network after you dial.
-Your phone will then route the call through the strongest network, whether that’s mobile or Wi-Fi.
+When you have Wi-Fi calling switched on, your device will automatically use Wi-Fi if you’re connected to it.
+Your phone will route the call through the mobile network if the Wi-Fi connection drops.

 Wi-Fi calling is also known as internet calling.